taubman33/react-router/README.md

 ## Learning Objectives

-* Review importing and using third-party node modules into React using npm (Node Package Manager)
+* Review importing and using third-party node modules into React using npm
-* Use React Router's `BrowserRouter`, `Link`, `Route`, `Redirect`, and `Switch` components to allow for navigation and URL manipulation
+* Use React Router's `BrowserRouter`, `Link`, `Route`, `Redirect`, and `Switch` components to add navigation to a React application
 * Review the React component lifecycle and use component methods to time API calls
 * Use `axios` to query APIs for data

 ## Framing (5 min / 0:05)

-Up to this point, our React applications have been limited in size, thus allowing us to use basic conditional logic in our components' render methods for changing component views.
-However, as our React applications grow in size and scope, we will want an easier and more robust way to set up navigation to different component views.
+Up to this point, our React applications have been limited in size, allowing us to use basic control flow in our components' render methods to determine what gets rendered to our users.
+However, as our React applications grow in size and scope, we need an easier and more robust way of rendering different components.
 Additionally, we will want the ability to set information in the url parameters to make it easier for users to identify where they are in the application.

 React Router, while not the only, is the most commonly-used routing library for React.
 It is relatively straightforward to configure and integrates with the component architecture nicely (itself being nothing but a collection of components).
 Once configured, it essentially serves as the root component in a React application and renders other application components within itself depending on the path in the url.

-## We Do: Setup (5 min / 0:10)
+## We Do: [React Translator](https://git.generalassemb.ly/ga-wdi-exercises/react-translator) Setup (5 min / 0:10)

+As we learn about React Router, we'll be building out an app that uses the [IBM Watson translation API](https://watson-api-explorer.mybluemix.net/apis/language-translator-v2).

+You can find the starter code for this exercise in [this repository](https://git.generalassemb.ly/ga-wdi-exercises/react-translator).

 ```sh
 git clone git@git.generalassemb.ly:ga-wdi-exercises/react-translator.git